 There was, as I said, one notable exception.
 One day I was feeling quite sick to my stomach and popped into a Bohemia Bagel shop to rest.
 The young man who waited on me could tell something was wrong and asked if he could help.
 When I explained, he said, “I know just what you need.”
 Within minutes he delivered a pot of tea with fresh mint leaves and honey, a bowl of soup, and a bagel.
 I returned several times to that shop and absolutely everyone who worked there was pleasant, the food was delicious, and the prices were reasonable.
 I later learned that this particular chain, which is a partnership between Americans and Czechs who wanted to bring a healthier menu to Prague, has a reputation for having the friendliest employees in Prague.
 They opened their first shop in 1996, featuring a variety of bread with a hole in the middle – thus the bagel was introduced to Prague – and the previously unheard-of policy of providing free refills of coffee.
 Today there are three Bohemia Bagel restaurants in Prague, all offering salads, sandwiches, soups, desserts and a variety of grilled options in addition to coffee and bagels.

-At the end of my visit, I was trying to decide where to go next when I received an email from the town of Poznan, Poland, inviting me to their lovely city.
+I had no commitments or plans at the end of my visit.
+I was free as the wind and could go anywhere.
+The question was where to go.
+I was intrigued by other possibilities in the Czech Republic.
+To the southeast lay Brno, with its inspiring architecture, including the restored Villa Tugendhat, designed by architect Mies van der Rohe; the medieval Špilberk Castle; and the baroque Cathedral of St. Peter and Paul.
+Alternatively, the many things to do in the South Bohemian region of the Czech Republic were pulling me toward the southwest region of the country.
+As often happens, the answer came in the form of an invitation.
+I received an email from the town of Poznan, Poland, inviting me to visit their lovely city.
 I hadn’t planned to visit Poland on this trip and had never heard of Poznan, but based on all the friendly Poles I met in Prague I figured, why not?
 I departed Prague on the PolskiBus, bound for Wroclaw (pronounced VRO-shaf), where I transferred to a train for Poznan.
 As my bus pulled out of the station, I said a sad goodby to Prague, knowing that I would probably never return.